oigwe-frx/python3_wordCcloud/README.md

 ---
 ---
-# Here are the installs and imports needed for the word cloud script and textuploader widget
+## Below are the installs and imports needed for the word cloud script and textuploader widget

 ```
 !pip install wordcloud